 A historic resource may be a building, structure, site, object, district, or landscape that may be associated with historic events; associated with important historical persons; represent a rare type of historic property; or has architectural quality or importance.

 Local level designations are handled by the Landmarks Commission.
 The City’s Landmarks Commission decides whether a property should be a designated Structure of Merit, or Landmark, and makes a recommendation to City Council on Historic District designation, based on certain required findings contained in the Landmarks Ordinance.
-These official designations are for resources that are considered locally significant historic sites or areas.

 Historic Resources may also be designated at Federal or State levels.
 Federal designation is managed by the National Register of Historic Places.
 Information on State level designations may be obtained through the Office of Historic Preservation.